Aller au contenu principal

 Understanding French is one thing.
 Getting the words out is another.

-You probably know more words than you think.
-But when it's time to order, ask for directions, or explain a problem, everything moves fast, and the words you knew yesterday are suddenly gone.
+You probably know more words than you give yourself credit for.
+But when it's time to order, ask for directions, or explain a problem, everything moves fast - and the words you knew yesterday are suddenly gone.

 01

-You know the phrase, but it doesn't come out.
+You know the phrase, but it just won't come out.

-You've seen it before, maybe rehearsed it.
-But when someone is waiting for your answer, you hesitate, search for words, and slip back into English.
+You've seen it before, maybe even rehearsed it.
+But when someone's waiting for your answer, you hesitate, fish for the words and end up slipping back into English.

 02

-You start in French, and they reply in English.
+You start in French and they answer in English.

-Usually it's not your French.
-You hesitated for half a second, and they switched to English to be helpful.
-When the first phrases come out clean, the whole conversation goes differently.
+It's usually not your French.
+You hesitated for half a second and they switched to English to be helpful.
+When your first phrases come out cleanly, the whole conversation goes differently.

 03